-Richelieu intends to follow the Corporation's dividend policy, as amended on September 30, 2003, which provides for the payment to the shareholders of a quarterly dividend.
-At its January 27, 2011 meeting, the Board of Directors approved the maintenance of the quarterly dividend to \$0.11 per share.
+At its January 23, 2014 meeting, the Board of Directors approved the increase of the quarterly dividend from 0.13\$ to \$0.14 per share.
 The following table shows the dividends declared by the Corporation and paid to shareholders over the last three financial years.

-2011 2010 2009 Dividend paid per Share \$0.44 \$0.36 \$0.32
+2013 2012 2011 Dividend paid per Share \$0.52 \$0.48 \$0.44

-ITEM 5.
 CAPITAL STRUCTURE

 The authorized share capital of the Corporation consist of an unlimited number of common shares and an unlimited number of non-voting senior and junior preferred shares issuable in series, the attributes of which must be approved by the board of directors.
-As of January 31, 2012, there were 20,866,459 issued and outstanding common shares.
+As of January 31, 2014, there were 20,047,061 issued and outstanding common shares.

-ITEM 6.
 MARKET FOR SECURITIES

 The common shares of the Corporation are listed on the Toronto Stock Exchange under the symbol "RCH".
-The following table presents the price range and trading volume of the common shares of the Corporation on such stock exchange for the fiscal year ended on November 30, 2011.
+The following table presents the price range and trading volume of the common shares of the Corporation on such stock exchange for the fiscal year ended on November 30, 2013.